AbeEgbezien06/Biometric-security-project-CYB-302-/README.md

 Result:

 Comparing ROC curves of the fused system against the face-only baseline showed that fusion significantly lowered the EER — meaning the combined system is more accurate and harder to fool than either biometric alone.

-Stage 7 — Multimodal Fusion (Face + Fingerprint)

-To improve on the face-only (unimodal) system, a second biometric — fingerprint — was added and fused with facial scores.

 The work is split across three scripts: